CodeHubOrg/AngularJS-2-seed-build-test-with-F1App/README.md

 Anyway, if you are a beginner with Angular, best to hop over to the tutorials mentioned above, but if you want to clone and run this modified one:

+Note: If you want to see the CodeHub members, you will need to use your own API key ([meetup.com/meetup_api/key/](meetup.com/meetup_api/key/)) in app/scripts/services.js.
+I have reset mine, after I it in the code that I pushed up.

 ```
 git clone https://github.com/CodeHubOrg/AngularJS-2-seed-build-test-with-F1App.git
 cd f1feeder-part2